Recovering Preferences from Finite Data

-\begin{proposition} In the lottery environment just described, the set of alternatives $X \equiv \Delta_{++}^{d-1}$ endowed with the Euclidean topology meets Assumption~\ref{cond:1}, and the class $\P$ of all preferences that are Grodal-transitive and strictly monotone with respect to $\fsd$ meets Assumption~\ref{cond:2}. \end{proposition}
+\begin{corollary} In the lottery environment just described, the set of alternatives $X \equiv \Delta_{++}^{d-1}$ endowed with the Euclidean topology meets Assumption~\ref{cond:1}, and the class $\P$ of all preferences that are Grodal-transitive and strictly monotone with respect to $\fsd$ meets Assumption~\ref{cond:2}. \end{corollary}

-Note that the class of nonconstant expected-utility preferences studied in Section~\ref{sec:EUpreferences} and the class considered in the present lottery choice environment are distinct, and neither one is a refinement of the other.
+Note that the class of nonconstant expected-utility preferences studied in Section~\ref{subsec:Expected utility preferences} and the class considered in the present lottery choice environment are distinct, and neither one is a refinement of the other.